Spectral/Spatial Tensor Atomic Cluster Expansion with Universal Embeddings in Cartesian Space: Results

 \subsection{The TACE architecture}

-Our feature learning begins with the construction of a graph in which each node is parameterized by learned ICTs ${\mathbf{h}}_{i}$ that encode its chemical environment.
-For each edge, a one-particle basis $\boldsymbol{\phi}_{ij}$ is computed and to obtain permutation-invariant representations of semi-local environments, a pooling operation is applied to aggregate these local features, resulting in the so-called atomic basis ${\mathbf{A}}_{i}$.
-Building on this, higher-body-order features are systematically constructed through tensor contraction over the ${\mathbf{A}}_{i}$, yielding a product basis ${\mathbf{B}}_{i}$ that captures ($n + 1$)-body interactions.
-TACE follows the framework of Atomic Cluster Expansion (ACE)~\citep{ACE, LinearACE, MACE, GRACE, BotNet}, while acknowledging that various alternative design choices remain available.
+The feature learning of TACE begins with the construction of a graph in which each node is parameterized by learned ICT ${\mathbf{h}}_{i}$ that encode its chemical environment.
+For each edge, a one-particle basis $\boldsymbol{\phi}_{ij}$ is computed and to obtain permutation-invariant representations of semi-local environments, a summation pooling operation is applied to aggregate these local features, resulting in the so-called atomic basis ${\mathbf{A}}_{i}$.
+Building on this, higher-body-order features are systematically constructed through spectra or spatial ACE, yielding a product basis ${\mathbf{B}}_{i}$ that captures ($n + 1$)-body interactions.
+Overall, TACE follows the design framework of ACE~\citep{ACE, LinearACE, MACE, GRACE, BotNet}.
+Enabling parity allows the model to retain more intermediate irreducible components, but it has little effect on accuracy, as NequIP has shown~\citep{NequIP}.
+Therefore, in this work, we only implement model based on SO(3), although theoretically TACE is O(3)-equivariant.
+In addition to the aforementioned parts, some extra features have also been added, as shown in Fig.~\ref{fig:arch}b.